manishmaharjan/reservation-system/README.md

 flask run
 ```

+Swagger api documentation can be found at http://localhost:5000/apidocs/#/

 After that, to populate the database we will have to run the population script with the following command:

 ```